Navigo’s Neurodevelopmental Service have been working hard to reduce waiting times across their pre-assessment and assessment pathways.

 How can I access the sessions?

-The first set of sessions will start in April 2024 and will continue as a rolling programme throughout the year.
+The first set of sessions started in April 2024 and continue as a rolling programme throughout the year.

-The team will be inviting families currently waiting for an assessment based on when they first referred to the service.
-In the meantime, if you have any questions or queries please contact us.
+The team will be inviting families currently waiting for an ADHD assessment based on when they first referred to the service.
+In the meantime, if you have any questions or queries, or you would like to express an interest in joining the sessions, please contact us.
+You can also contact us if you would like further information regarding what support may be available for you whilst you wait for an autism assessment.